SAP/cf-nodejs-logging-support/docs/advanced-usage/04-dynamic-logging-level-threshold.md

 ### 2 Creating a JWT

-JWTs are signed claims, which consist of a header, a payload and a signature.
+JWTs are signed claims, which consist of a header, a payload, and a signature.
 They can be signed using RSA or HMAC signing algorithms.
 For this use-case we decided to support RSA algorithms (RS256, RS384 and RS512) only.
 In contrast to HMAC algorithms (HS256, HS384 and HS512), RSA algorithms are asymmetric and therefore require key pairs (public and private key).